Classes at paper THINK tank are held on a monthly basis.

 Open to all, FREE REGISTER NOW

 Learn about how kozo fiber is prepared for papermaking!
-Everyone is welcome to help hand-process our kozo fiber, which will be harvested in December.
+Everyone is welcome to help hand-process our kozo fiber, which is harvested in December.
 Main tasks: stripping bark from steamed branches, scraping outer bark with a sharp knife.

 All participants interested in learning how to make paper from Philadelphia kozo, will receive a $25 discount on February’s Kozo workshop!